St Patrick's Catholic Primary Academy

 Good morning,

-Please see attached a flyer advertising SEND sporting activities over the holidays.
+Please see attached a flyer from the EYFS SEND team.

 Kind regards,